 What is Balchemy?

 Balchemy has no plan, tier, subscription, Stripe billing, or enterprise access model.
 Every user gets the same standard product access.
-Revenue comes from the global swap-fee model on executed trades.
+Revenue comes from the global swap-fee model on executed swaps.

 Choose the right surface